Staten Island Joint Custody Lawyer

 New York law outlines the standard to be utilized in establishing the custody of a minor child.
 It covers both legal and physical custody.
 It applies to a situation in which joint custody is being considered.

-In New York, a custody arrangement must be determined to be in the best interests of the child.
-In determining whether the arrangement is in the best interests of a child, a court will look at a variety of different factors.
+In New York, a custody arrangement must be determined to be in the interests of the child.
+In determining whether the arrangement is in the interests of a child, a court will look at a variety of different factors.

 Considerations include the health of the parties, the residential situation of the parties, and a look at which parent historically has been the primary caretaker of the child.
 Other factors can also come into play depending on the unique situations of a case.